Schiff Reagent and Test - Composition, Preparation, Structure, Reaction, FAQs

 This qualitative test for aldehydes is performed using a Schiff reagent.
 The sample that needs to be examined is combined with Schiff reagent.
 If aldehyde is present, a characteristic magenta-pink color is obtained.

 Any compound with an aldehydic -CHO group will show a positive Schiff test.
 Example: Human skin is stained due to the presence of aldehydes in the tissues of the skin.
-Although, sometimes aliphatic ketones might show positive results the overall process for colorization is slow, and takes time for the pink color to emerge.
+Although sometimes aliphatic ketones might show positive results, the overall process for colorization is slow, and takes time for the pink color to emerge.
 Aromatic aldehyde reacts similarly as aliphatic ketones react with Schiff reagent but aromatic ketones do not produce color in the presence of Schiff reagent.

 Schiff Reagent

-Schiff Reagent Composition
+Composition of Schiff Reagent

 The Schiff reagent is prepared by using fuchsin (<1%) dye in water (>98%) combined with sodium bisulfite (<1%) dissolved in a solution of hydrochloric acid (<1%).
-The solution is shaken at intervals followed by decolorization with charcoal.
+The solution is shaken at intervals, followed by decolorization with charcoal.
 The mixture is then filtered.
 Fresh activated charcoal must be used to ensure the formation of a perfectly colorless solution.
 If the solution is not colorless, the solution is refiltered.

 Also Read: